 - Listen to call transcripts of customers with the customer executives of your company

-- If there are areas we have missed out here, then please do add in the comments section, but the amount of data procured from these sources would be good when you are starting out.
+- If there are areas we have missed out here, please add them in the comments section, but the amount of data procured from these sources would be good when you are starting.

 - The actions taken by the customer at each point

 - Areas where the interaction with a customer can be improved